Aug 15, 2025

 ChatGPT by OpenAI

 ChatGPT is probably the most known AI model (and chatbot).
-It was designed by OpenAI.
-It can be used for many purposes, from writing articles to answering questions and aiding in coding.
-The latest version, GPT-4o, was much improved in contextual understanding, it (generally) gives you more coherent responses.
-There is also GPT-4o Mini with a reduced price and a set of cool features.
+Designed by OpenAI, it can be used for many purposes, from writing articles to answering questions and aiding in coding.
+The latest version, GPT-5 (GPT-4o is not now available by default), was much improved in contextual understanding, it (generally) gives you more coherent responses.
+There is also GPT-5 Mini with a reduced price and a set of cool features.

 Example Uses: